 Assess and Build Your Subject Knowledge

-In the tutoring business, your expertise and ability to share it with your students is key.
+Your expertise and ability to share it with your students are essential in the tutoring business.
 That’s why the next step is to assess and build your knowledge in a given subject.

 For starters, it’s always best to find a niche to teach — focus on a small piece of subject matter that you’re very knowledgeable in.
-You may feel like you’re limiting yourself, but you’re actually making yourself the perfect option for someone looking for tutoring in that specific topic.
+You may feel like you’re limiting yourself, but you’re making yourself the perfect option for someone looking for tutoring on that specific topic.

 Tutoring niches include: